catamphetamine/universal-webpack/README.md

 ## `extract-text-webpack-plugin`

-The third argument – `options` object – may be passed to `client_configuration` function.
+The third argument – `options` object – may be passed to `clientConfiguration` function.
 If `options.development === false`, then it will apply `extract-text-webpack-plugin` to CSS styles automatically, i.e. it will extract all CSS styles into one big bundle file.
 This is considered the "best practice" for production deployment.

 ## Advanced configuration